linkdata/deadlock/README.md

 A.Lock() // or A.RLock()
 ```

-Those cases will usually be reported immediately as they occur.
+Those cases will be reported immediately when they occur.
 Also, in case we wait for a lock for more than
 `deadlock.Opts.DeadlockTimeout` (30 seconds by default), we also report that as a potential deadlock.
 Settings the `DeadlockTimeout` to zero disables this detection.

 #### Sample output
 ```